 Ever the explorer, Anya’s background in fashion design saw her launch her own fashion label from ages 19-26, and consequently working with some of the most prominent British Fashion houses including Christopher Kane and Richard Nicoll.

 After an internal awakening, Anya realized that the fashion industry didn’t suit her and she returned to her artistic roots in painting and drawing.
 She quickly gained notoriety in the Australian art world and opened her first flagship store in Sydney in 2014 and a gallery in Fremantle in 2013.

 Anya’s colourful original paintings and prints of close-up faces, nudes, portrait-inspired animals and geometric compositions, feature in the interiors of Australia’s most contemporary homes and her larger-than-life murals can be found splashed across walls throughout Los Angeles, Sydney, Melbourne, Perth and Fremantle.
 Her budgie mural that adorned four 10-foot tall windows in Perth was featured in the New York Times.

 Her recent work investigates the brutality and beauty of the Protea – a robust and feminine flower that can endure arid and hostile environments brought to life by her fast and expressive technique revealing the inseparable intersection of softness and danger.

-Anya lives in Fremantle with her husband and child and dedicates her life to her family and her art.
+Anya lives in South Fremantle with her husband and two children and dedicates her life to her family and her art.